stormasm/spanish/books/giovinazzo/Readme.md

 we were sheltered in our little home with its thatched roof and adobe walls, far from the inquisitive gaze of the town.

+mi madre se cuidaba mucho de las habladurías de la gente

+my mother was very careful of people's gossip

 me sente a la mesa y la mire con el estomago encogido de miedo.

 I sat at the table and looked at her with a stomach churning in fear.